Arizona

 This post may contain affiliate links.
 Please read my disclosure policy.

 Last time we visited during bike week in Laughlin, Nevada.
 The town is a popular day drive so there were a lot of bikes lining the street on our visit.
 This tiny town has over a half a million visitors a year.
+Even with all the visitors, the burros don’t seem to mind.
+They casually stroll between the bikes and cars.

 Oatman is about 225 miles from Phoenix in the northwest corner of Arizona.
 It is less than an hour from both the Nevada and California border.
 The nearest largest cities are Kingman, Arizona and Laughlin, Nevada.